Support

 Additionally, please consider the duration of your fellowship and ensure that the internship duration aligns with your funded project.

-7.2 Do I have any obligation towards my PI/project coordinator/employer?
+7.2 Do I have any obligations towards my PI/project coordinator/employer?

 7.3 Is there a limit on the duration of the Innovation internship?